-The Aloe Vera plant is known for its leaves which contain a soothing gel used on sunburns and minor skin abrasions.
+The Aloe Vera plant is known for its leaves, which contain a soothing gel for sunburns and minor skin abrasions.

 How to care for an aloe vera plant:

-- Aloe vera plants need bright, indirect sunlight.
+- Aloe vera plants need bright light or indirect sunlight.
 If the leaves turn yellow, they are getting too much sun.

-- Aloe likes regular watering, as long as the soil dries out completely in between waterings.
+- Aloe likes regular watering as long as the soil dries completely in between waterings.
 However, be careful not to overwater your aloe vera plant.
 Overwatering can cause root rot.

 - Aloe vera needs sandy soil or a cactus potting medium to thrive in containers.

-- Fertilize your aloe vera plant about once a month with a succulent fertilizer.
+- Fertilize your aloe vera plant about once a month with a succulent fertilizer to encourage faster growth.

 The arrowhead plant is an easy, fast-growing plant that can reach up to three feet.